TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/integration_javascript.rst

 |    :caption: pong.py                         |    :caption: pong.js                                    |
 +----------------------------------------------+---------------------------------------------------------+

-Joined minification
+Minification
 -------------------

 Minification is currently performed by the Google closure compiler, that's also part of the distribution.
-Rather than separately minifying libraries, the application is minified as a whole.
-In principle this enables a smaller total download size.
 Currently closures ADVANCED_OPTIMIZATIONS switch breaks the working *strict* code, however, so the SIMPLE_OPTIMIZATIONS switch is used by default.

-As can be seen from the listings, *pong.js* without libraries is only slightly longer than *pong.py* without libraries.
-The difference mainly comes from the expensive keyword arguments mechanism that is activated for the *reset* function, using *__pragma__ ('kargs')* and *__pragma__ ('nokwargs')*.
-The minified version is about half this size.
-The Transcrypt runtime itself in minified form is about 9kB.
-So the bulk of the total size of the minified file, 148kB comes from *fabric.js*.
+As can be seen from the listings, even the non-minified *pong.js* module is only slightly larger than *pong.py*.
+This is despite the expensive keyword arguments mechanism that is activated for the *reset* function, using *__pragma__ ('kargs')* and *__pragma__ ('nokwargs')*.
+The minified but not treeshaked Transcrypt runtime is slightly above 40 kB.
+The *fabric.js* library on the other hand occupies 180 kB.
 From this example it becomes clear that Transcrypt is extremely lightweight.

 Example: jQuery
 ---------------